 Step 6: I waited, and I ate a lot of chocolate

-Have faith, young grasshopper.
+Keep the faith.
 Do not obsessively refresh your emails.
 Go for walks.
 Listen to podcasts.
 Do not drink yourself into a well of doom and gloom or eat your body weight in chocolate.
 OK, maybe I did all of those things.
 And maybe I cried a bit.
 But that’s okay, because querying is bloody stressful.

 Step 7: I balked, then rejoiced